ND Watershed Boundary Dataset

 Hydrologic units are given a Hydrologic Unit Code (HUC).
 A HUC describes where the unit is in the country and the level of the unit.
 For example, a hydrologic region has a 2-digit HUC.
 The number of digits in the HUC reflect the "level".

-The WBD that is distributed on the ND GIS Hub is a subset of the nationwide WBD; it contains only those regions (HUC2), subregions (HUC4), basins (HUC6), subbasins (HUC8), watersheds (HUC10) and subwatersheds (HUC12), and subwatershed lines (HUC12Line) that touch the borders of North Dakota.
-The data published March 20, 2014 are considered provisional as they have not been approved by the National WBD Technical Review team.
+The WBD that is distributed on the ND GIS Hub Data Portal is a subset of the nationwide WBD; it contains only those regions (HU2), subregions (HU4), basins (HU6), subbasins (HU8), watersheds (HU10) and subwatersheds (HU12), and subwatershed lines (HU12 Line only) that touch the borders of North Dakota.